 She paused to let Izzie consider this.
-"You mean… he was smart?"
+"You mean

 They giggled at their little joke.
 "No, no," Carmen snickered, "He's actually kind of simple.
 But it's a nice sort of simple.
 Like, I don't know, there's sort of wisdom in simpleness, don't you think?
 You don't worry about too much, and you don't let the little stuff get to you.
 Plus Simon's really nice, and just really easygoing.
 Sometimes we would just stay up late on the phone and talk for hours.
 Simon never runs out of things to say."